Hochopepper/SwordToShield/Character_Creation/Classes/Gunslinger.md

 foot radis sphere centered on it.
 It may also be lit as an action and set to explode within up to 1 minute of lighting.

+### Speedloader
+You may pre-load a speedloader with ammunition for a firearm, allowing you to quickly reload a weapon.
+You may use a speedloader to reload a weapon as a bonus action rather than an action.

 ```
 Pistol
 Range: 30/60